 3. Visual elements: Add an image which supports the landing page content.

-4. An element to capture visitors: You need to lead your landing page visitors to smoothly take an action: make a payment or give you their contact information.
+4. An element to capture visitors: You need to lead your landing page visitors to smoothly take action: make a payment or give you their contact information.

 These are the must-have elements for a landing page.
 Now, there are a bunch of supporting components that you can add to make the page more legitimate: